-Each HIPPI host within the network maintains a table of paths (addresses in source addressing format) for reaching each of the other endpoints.
-With each of its connection requests, a source attaches one of these paths, thus indicating how to reach the destination.
+Each HIPPI upper-layer protocol (ULP) that uses the HIPPI network maintains a table of paths (addresses in source addressing format) for reaching each of the other endpoints.
+With each of its connection requests, a source ULP attaches one of these paths, thus indicating how to reach the destination.
 The path is completely defined by the sending endpoint.

 Unlike logical addresses (which are not altered enroute to the destination), addresses in source addressing format are changed by each switch that handles the I-field.
-The source program creates a list of outgoing port numbers that define a path from the sender to the receiver.
+The source ULP creates a list of outgoing port numbers that define a path from the sender to the receiver.
 By the time the packet arrives at its destination, the address has been altered so that it defines the return path (that is, the path from the receiver back to the sender).
 This change is brought about by each switch removing the outgoing port identifier that it reads, shifting the remaining bits into alignment, and adding an incoming port identifier (that is, the port through which the I-field just arrived), as illustrated in Figure 1-11.